themooer1/BingBot/README.md

 # BingBot<br><img src="https://img.shields.io/github/last-commit/themooer1/BingBot.svg"> <a href="/to/themooer1"><img src="https://img.shields.io/badge/Say%20Thanks!-🦉-1EAEDB.svg"></a>
-A simple Bing Rewards automation program written in Python 3 with support for both mobile and desktop searches.
+A simple Bing automation program written in Python 3 with support for both mobile and desktop searches.

 Simply fill in the values at the top of the file with Bing credentials, adjust the search numbers to you liking, and watch (or don't) as it searches Bing with randomly generated queries for you.